 Domain brokers and domain brokerages are responsible for facilitating millions of dollars of domain name sales each year.
 A domain name broker can either help a domain owner find a buyer, assist a domain buyer’s acquisition effort, or work as a third party to successfully negotiate the close of a domain sale.
 This list of domain brokers may be helpful to someone looking to work with a broker on selling a domain name.

 If you are looking for more general information about what a domain broker does and how a broker can help, you may be interested in reading this handy domain broker guide.
 If you are already knowledgable about the services offered by a domain broker or brokerage, you can see a list of domain brokers and services below.

 Some of the brokers and companies on the list offer private / anonymous domain acquisition services, some have a periodic domain sales newsletter, and others work on behalf of a domain owner to sell a domain name.
 Be sure you are familiar with the domain broker’s policies and price structure prior to engaging the broker for services.
 Most domain brokers work on a sales commission basis, meaning they are paid a percentage of the sale price.

-List of Domain Brokers and Domain Brokerage Services:
+Domain Brokers and Brokerage Services (alphabetical order):

 - Domain Holdings

 - Evergreen (Adam Strong and Jen Sale)

 - Grit Brokerage